 May be repeated with change of subject matter; maximum credit twelve hours.
 Laboratory and library work to give qualified students an opportunity to pursue an original investigation or an interest in a special problem.
-(Graduate faculty)
+(Dr. Gallucci, various)

 PHSC 6000 Research Rotations in Pharmaceutical Sciences (1-3 hrs)